Ring strain: Examples

 Ring strain can be considerably higher in bicyclic systems.
 For example, bicyclobutane, C4H6, is noted for being one of the most strained compounds that is isolatable on a large scale; its strain energy is estimated at 63.9 kcal mol−1 (267 kJ mol−1).

 Cyclopropane has a lesser amount of ring strain since it has the least amount of unsaturation; as a result, increasing the amount of unsaturation leads to greater ring strain.
 For example, cyclopropene has a greater amount of ring strain than cyclopropane because it has more unsaturation.

 Applications

 The potential energy and unique bonding structure contained in the bonds of molecules with ring strain can be used to drive reactions in organic synthesis.
-Examples of such reactions are Ring opening metathesis polymerisation, photo-induced ring opening of cyclobutenes, and nucleophilic ring-opening of epoxides and aziridines.
+Examples of such reactions are ring opening metathesis polymerisation, photo-induced ring opening of cyclobutenes, nucleophilic ring-opening of epoxides and aziridines, and cycloalkyne cycloaddition reactions seen in several types of click chemistry.

 Increased potential energy from ring strain also can be used to increase the energy released by explosives or increase their shock sensitivity.
 For example, the shock sensitivity of the explosive 1,3,3-Trinitroazetidine could partially or primarily explained by its ring strain.